Derailed [2005] Movie Review Recommendation

 Derailed [2005]

-One of the worst things that a parent can experience is the death of a child, and the only thing that comes close is a slow and prolonged dying of your child (come to think of it, the latter one might be worse).
+One of the worst things that a parent can experience is the death of a child.
+The only thing that comes close is the slow and prolonged dying of your child (come to think of it, the latter one might be worse).
 Charles and Deanna Schine and their diabetic daughter Amy are one seemingly happy family.
-Amy has type one diabetes, the worst kind, but luckily her parents are making enough money to cover the expenses, and even save up for a new drug that is supposed to help her.
-But, this does not mean that this is easy, working hard and being constantly under pressure Charles is worn out by this.
-He travels by train every day to and from work, hoping that he is going to be able to afford the cost of the treatment.
-One day he accidentally meets Lucinda Harris, a good looking businesswomen neglected by her husband, on a train.
-Sparks fly, and two lovebirds soon find themselves in a cheap hotel, however, instead of an affair something horrible is about to happen to them…
+Amy has type one diabetes, the worst kind, but luckily her parents are making enough money to cover the expenses.
+However, this does not mean that this is easy, working hard and being constantly under pressure Charles is worn out by this.
+One day he accidentally meets Lucinda Harris, a good-looking businesswoman neglected by her husband, on a train.
+Sparks fly, and two lovebirds soon find themselves in a cheap hotel.
+And this is where the trouble begins.

 Director: Mikael Håfström